 \subsection{Varying Amount of Untargeted Removal}

-In Tables~\ref{tab:VaryingAmt_RS} and \ref{tab:VaryingAmt_RC}, we show the forgetting performance when we vary deletion set sizes in tests with untargeted removal, RS and RC.
+In Figures~\ref{fig:RStest} and \ref{fig:RCtest}, we show the forgetting performance when we vary deletion set sizes in tests with untargeted removal: I.I.D Removal and I.I.D Confusion.
 Here, we use larger sizes than those reported in the main paper as smaller deletion sets show negligible trends in untargeted removal.
-For detecting effects on property generalization, Err on RC test needs far fewer samples than Err on RS.
-For memorization, we see that Err is able to distinguish and rank models fairly well whereas CoMI works well in the case of RS test but fails completely on the RC test.
+For detecting effects on property generalization, Error on I.I.D confusion test needs far fewer samples than Error on I.I.D Removal.
+For memorization, we see that Error is able to distinguish and rank models fairly well whereas MIA works well in the case of I.I.D Removal test but fails completely on the I.I.D Confusion test.
 CF models continue to be close to EU models here and the gap between them decreases as we add more confusion.
 Overall, untargeted removal requires much larger deletion sets to show clear forgetting trends as compared to targeted removal, demonstrating the usefulness of strategic sampling.